logan-anderson/logan.codes/content/blog/how-to-add-a-new-action-to-a-tinacms-form.md

 //..
 ```

-(screenshot here)

-:smile: now we have a popup and button next let make it do something.
+Now we have a popup and button, lets make it do something.

-Next, we are going to get access to our tinaCMS client and call delete on it when the `yes` button is clicked.
+Next, we are going to get access to our tinaCMS client and call delete on it when the `"yes" `button is clicked.
 To do this we are going to use a factory function to allow us to change the way we access the form title and path.

 ```js
 import * as React from "react";